UK Council for Psychotherapy

 Central London counselling or psychotherapy for expectations and disappointment, cynical, cynicism, sarcasm, sarcastic - being a cynic

 Cynicism & Sarcasm are understandable responses to certain experiences and can be corrosive to us and others around us (especially if try to shame others) - experienced as passive aggressive, yet our cynicism & sarcasm is not who we are.
 We may struggle to distinguish healthy scepticism (see also Healthy Side Of Doubt) from cynicism.
 And we may use cynical put-downs or sarcasm to hide our disappointment.
 Demoralised, we can get stuck in our disappointment ("I don't deserve this"), dissatisfaction, despondency or disillusionment or ultimate cynicism.
 We may be unable to respond differently, flourish, be flexible & resilient.
-Behind our cynicism we may be shy, experiencing a covert form of depression.
+Behind our cynicism we may be shy, experiencing a covert form of depression or just looking for a bit of sympathy, empathy.
 Others who are cynical may become arrogant, covertly or overtly narcissistic, stubborn, angry, bitter, struggle with being creative.
 We may rarely let in anything positive, have got used to put-downs, which don't nourish us or others.
 We may devalue who we (or others) are, hide our strong vulnerability, as if we or others are unacceptable and we may metaphorically beat ourselves or others up.
 Denying our inner fears, we may also use our negativity to prevent us getting hurt.
 We would rather inflict our attitude onto others - hurting them.
 Our cynical heart may have become closed, as we become disheartened, easily bored, aloof or hard to reach, maybe sulk at times.
 Our pessimism may weigh heavily against our optimism.
 Used to complaining or being cynical, we may have difficulties trusting, seeing goodness in others, giving them the benefit of the doubt, allowing for surprises however small, be spontaneous.
 We may also struggle to have vitality, be curious, appreciate things, choose our attitude, a different thought, to enjoy life's pleasures, nurture relationships.
 Our sarcasm (maybe initially an amusing, endearing character trait, e.g. when expressing our opinions about public issues) may have a distancing effect on us & others (e.g. being competitive in the relationship or marriage) and we may want to look at other productive ways of communicating, rather than being sarcastic.
 When overused our sarcasm can be a way of withholding, withdrawing.
 Some may be stuck with a sense of achieving what they have wanted to achieve and wonder "What now?" or "Why bother?"
 Exploring our relationship style, being open to the range of other primary & secondary feelings, grief we haven't let go of, no longer crushing anything good, opening our heart again, being kind, in touch with our desire, practising appreciation, gratefulness and gratitude (even for small things, just six times a day, holding the benefits of hope), may be a challenge.

 A cynic is not merely one who reads bitter lessons from the past, he is one who is prematurely disappointed in the future.
 Sidney J. Harris